 Very few sites, attractions, and highlights can be adequately explored on your own in Belize for the simple fact that public transportation is far from good.
 There are a few car rentals available but once you drive to sites, it is not easy to explore these without guides.
 More about car rentals in the following paragraphs.
-The only good and advisable service for cruise travelers is the San Pedro Water Taxi, which runs regular ferries between Belize City and Ambergris Caye and Caye Caulker.
+The only good and advisable service for cruise passengers is the San Pedro Water Taxi, which runs regular ferries between Belize City and Ambergris Caye and Caye Caulker.

 These modern water taxis depart from a pier which is less than a 10-minute walk from the cruise terminal.
 In 2020, the return ticket to San Pedro (on Ambergris Caye) costs $30.00 and to Caye Calker US$50.00.
 For updated schedule, tickets and online booking see: Belize Water Taxi

 Sightseeing in Belize City cruise port

 cruise visitors that enjoy sightseeing will find a couple of interesting services touring Belize City with stops in the most notable landmarks such as the Museum of Belize, the Liberty Hall, the Baron Bliss Lighthouse, or the St. John's Anglican Cathedral.
 These sightseeing services can be booked as a shore excursion.

 Check the Facebook page of the Calypso Train Tour for more information.